blackbeard6/BethHermbot/README.md

-# BethHermbot
+# BotHarmon
-A chess AI designed by Tucker Simpson and Harry Irwin.
+A chess AI built in

 ## How to run the program:
 Use test_chess.py or gui_chess.py to see the AIs in action.
 The most sophisticated bots are the AlphaBetaAIv2 and the